GabeScott/standard-works-vault/General Conference/1971 October - “This Is My Beloved Son”.md

 # “This Is My Beloved Son”

-*By Loren C. Dunn - Of the Seventy*
+By President Loren C. Dunn - *Of the First Council of the Seventy*

 *Given in the October session of the 1971 General Conference*